Kyle Higashioka Player Props: Yankees vs. Marlins

 Marlins Pitching Rankings

-- The Marlins pitching staff is second in the league with a collective 9.6 strikeouts per nine innings.
+- The 9.6 strikeouts per nine innings compiled by the Marlins pitching staff paces MLB.

-- The Marlins have a 4.19 team ERA that ranks 15th among all league pitching staffs.
+- The Marlins' 4.23 team ERA ranks 16th across all MLB pitching staffs.

-- The Marlins rank 14th in baseball in home runs surrendered (133 total, 1.1 per game).
+- Marlins pitchers combine to rank 14th in baseball in home runs surrendered (135 total, 1.2 per game).

-- The lefty's last time out was on Saturday against the Texas Rangers, when he went 5 1/3 innings, surrendering four earned runs while allowing six hits.
+- His last appearance came on Sunday against the Texas Rangers, when the right-hander threw six innings, surrendering four earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.